onera/Cassiopee/Converter/doc/source/Internal.rst

     :type  t:  pyTree node or list of pyTree nodes
     :param remove: if True, removes all NFaceElements nodes
     :type check: boolean
+    :param shiftPE: if True, Parent Element reference element shift from the total number of faces.
+    :type shiftPE: boolean
     :return: Same as input

     *Example of use:*